abdelali221/SaveMiiRduino/README.md

 ![Diagram](https://github.com/user-attachments/assets/8154db33-6cf3-46e0-9c98-90a60ecb4680)

-THIS APP WASN'T TESTED YET, if it works for you feel free to create and issue and tell me about it
+THIS APP WASN'T TESTED YET, if it works for you feel free to create and issue and tell me about it.